315 – Sheriff’s Information Resource System (SIRS)

 Availability: The property of which data or information is accessible and useable upon demand by an authorized person.

-The SIRS application administrator shall be a human resources professional assigned to the HCSO Human Resources Division and appointed by the Executive Command chief.
+1. The SIRS application administrator shall be a professional assigned to the Human Resources Division (HR) and appointed by the Executive Command chief.

-The Human Resources director shall annually review and evaluate all employees who have been assigned the SIRS application manager role and submit an annual report to the Executive Command chief with suggestions on how to manage SIRS more efficiently while maintaining system integrity.
+2. The HR director shall annually review and evaluate all employees who have been assigned the SIRS application manager role and submit an annual report to the Executive Command chief with suggestions on how to manage SIRS more efficiently while maintaining system integrity.

-The Human Resources director is responsible for removing, and replacing if necessary, an employee assigned to the SIRS application administrator security level at the time of the employee’s end of employment.
-If the Human Resources director is also assigned as the SIRS application administrator, the Executive Command chief shall assume this function.
+3. The HR director is responsible for removing, and replacing if necessary, an employee assigned to the SIRS application administrator security level at the time of the employee’s end of employment.
+If the HR director is also assigned as the SIRS application administrator, the Executive Command chief shall assume this function.

-The Human Resources director may suspend any SIRS role as deemed necessary to ensure the integrity of information.
+4. The HR director may suspend any SIRS role as deemed necessary to ensure the integrity of information.
 Any intentional violation of this policy is prohibited, and appropriate sanctions will be determined up to dismissal from the HCSO depending on the severity of the breach.
-[CALEA Standard 26.1.1]

 If a user’s role is suspended, the user’s chain of command shall be notified and provided the reason for the suspension.

-Each HCSO command shall have at least one application manager who is responsible for granting SIRS access rights to employees in the command.
+1. Each HCSO command shall have at least one application manager who is responsible for granting SIRS access rights to employees in the command.
 The application manager shall be appointed by each chief or the Sheriff.
-[CALEA Standard 82.1.6 c]

-Written documentation of such an appointment by the chief deputy shall be submitted to Human Resources with the following criteria:
+2. Written documentation of such an appointment by the chief deputy shall be submitted to HR with the following criteria:

-Due to the confidential nature of the SIRS software, the Sheriff, iSecurity master administrator, Human Resources director, or Systems Intelligence Bureau commander may request or require further detailed training prior to finalizing the placement of an employee in a SIRS application manager role.
+5. Due to the confidential nature of the SIRS software, the Sheriff, iSecurity master administrator, HR director, or Systems Intelligence Bureau commander may request or require further detailed training prior to finalizing the placement of an employee in a SIRS application manager role.

-The Systems Intelligence Bureau shall provide each chief with an annual list of their application managers.
+6. The Systems Intelligence Bureau shall provide each chief with an annual list of their application managers.
 Each chief shall review and evaluate all appointed application managers annually.
-The Human Resources Division and the Systems Intelligence Bureau shall prepare a biannual report to the Sheriff via the Human Resources director evaluating the overall performance of the SIRS software with recommendations to improve the efficiency and security of the system.
+The HR Division and the Systems Intelligence Bureau shall prepare a biannual report to the Sheriff via the HR director evaluating the overall performance of the SIRS software with recommendations to improve the efficiency and security of the system.

 Each command shall provide a signed and approved standard operating procedure for the process to appoint a SIRS application manager.

-Human Resources shall create all user roles within SIRS.
+HR shall create all user roles within SIRS.
 The application manager shall be responsible for providing access rights to users within the command.
-[CALEA Standard 82.1.6 c]

 All other access rights are specifically determined by the level of responsibility for the position the employee serves and are specifically granted by the SIRS application manager.